volitico-kellen/MLPE/README.md

 ### feedback()

+    Note: Can only be run after running fit()

     information_source: {'self','csv'}, default='self'
         source of fit() output.
 If 'self', takes in lattice and L matrix directly from fit().
         If 'csv', automatically reads from lattice_structure.csv, lattice_scores.csv, and mmc_L.csv in the current directory.